10 Verbalising Your Future

 • thrilled

-It’s probably best to leave emotive verbs and bullshitty language out of your CV.
+It’s best to leave emotive verbs and bullshitty language out of your CV.
 You may well have been fascinated, thrilled and delighted to hone your leadership skills while spearheading an innovative project that streamlined business processes, but there are more professional (and less bullshitty) ways to describe your experience. 💩

 10.14 AI verbs

 While we’re on the subject of bullshit, we need to talk about bots and AI.
-Employers routintely use various kinds of software and AI to automatically screen your job application, see section 8.7.7.
+Employers routintely use various kinds of software and AI to automatically screen your job application, see section 8.8.7.
 So it seems only fair for you to use ChatGPT or similar technology to help you write your applications.
 However, while AI can help you get started (see figure 10.12 and section 4.6.3), it won’t help you finish.

 Is your CV human or robotic?
 While AI tools like ChatGPT can help you get started, they are of limited value when it comes to finishing and polishing your CV and other written job applications.
 OpenAI logo from Wikimedia Commons w.wiki/6Lat adapted using the Wikipedia App 🤖